 At the time of its inauguration in 2013, London Array was the largest offshore wind farm in the world.
 Its conception and construction attracted international attention, and paved the way for the current generation of even larger wind farms being built around Britain’s coastline.
 London Array continues to be at the forefront of innovation in the production of offshore renewable energy.

-Located 20km off the north Kent coast in the Outer Thames Estuary, London Array has a 630MW capacity and generates enough clean electricity to power around 500,000 British homes, while displacing more than 900,000 tonnes of CO2 a year.
+Located 20km off the north Kent coast in the Outer Thames Estuary, London Array has a 630MW capacity and generates enough clean electricity to power around 500,000 British homes, while displacing around 900,000 tonnes of CO2 a year.
 It is maintained and operated from the Port of Ramsgate.

 Facts & Figures